 But it is the anxiety that needs to be dealt with, not the thoughts themselves.

-This is where hypnotherapy can – and should – play a vital role in the treatment of OCD.
+This is where hypnotherapy for OCD can – and should – be a vital part of your treatment plan.

 “What does this remind me of?”
 It asks.
 “When have I been in this situation before?”

 In other words, if a current situation has any resemblance to what happened before, we can all too easily find ourselves feeling like a kid again, overwhelmed by our emotions, caught up in some drama from decades ago.